Woman who alleged rape called man 529 times before informing police

 The bench in conclusion said: "Keeping in view the aforesaid cumulative findings, this court is of the view that the testimony of the appellant-prosecutrix is unreliable and inspires no confidence and there are compelling reasons for rejecting of her testimony.

-"There are also various lacunae in the case of the prosecution and the benefit of doubt will have to enure to the benefit of the accused-respondent 2.
-Consequently, the present appeal being bereft of merits, is dismissed.
+"There are also various lacunae in the case of the prosecution and the benefit of doubt will have to enure to the benefit of the accused-respondent.
+Consequently, the present appeal being bereft of merits, is dismissed."